FedericoBruzzone/yamalloc/README.md

 `yamalloc` is a cross-platform thread-safe memory allocator written in C.

+## Features

+`yamalloc` can be compiled with thread-safe support using the `YAMALLOC_THREAD_SAFE` flag (see `Makefile`).

+`yamalloc` can be compiled specifying the memory allocation strategy flag (see `Makefile`):

-In Linux it uses `brk` system call to request memory from the kernel, while in Windows it uses `NtAllocateVirtualMemory`.
+- **Free List**: The free list is a list of free blocks of memory.
+It is a singly linked list where each node contains a pointer to the next free block of memory.
+In Linux it uses `sbrk` system call to request memory from the kernel, while in Windows it uses `NtAllocateVirtualMemory`.

 ## Usage